AMoazeni/Machine-Learning-Database-Prediction/README.md

 The better alternative is to download the code and run it with 'Jupyter Notebook' or copy the code into the 'Spyder' IDE found in the [Anaconda Distribution](https://www.anaconda.com/download/).
 'Spyder' is similar to MATLAB, it allows you to step through the code and examine the 'Variable Explorer' to see exactly how the data is parsed and analyzed.
+Jupyter Notebook also offers a [Jupyter Variable Explorer Extension](http://volderette.de/jupyter-notebook-variable-explorer/) which is quite useful for keeping track of variables.